hugolatendresse/code-sanitizer-vs-code-extension/README.md

 ### Step 4
 Use **ctrl+shift+alt+V** (**cmd+shift+option+V** on mac) to paste back in VS code.
+You can also right-click and select "Unanonymize and Paste Code"

 Instead of the sanitized code, you will get the original names!
 Even if the code has changed (new lines of code, etc.)